 Purchasers of our common shares will experience an immediate and significant dilution of the net tangible book value of our common shares from the initial public offering price.
-On a pro forma basis at 2014, after giving effect to the formation transactions, but before giving effect to the offering, the net tangible book value of our company was \$ per share, assuming the exchange of million or \$ OP units into common shares on a one-for-one basis but excluding the conversion of subordinated performance units into OP units on an asconverted basis applying a specified conversion penalty on the terms described herein under "Limited Partnership Agreement of our Operating Partnership-Conversion of Subordinated Performance Units into OP Units."
-After giving effect to the sale of common shares in the offering, the receipt by us of the net proceeds from the offering, the deduction of underwriting discounts and estimated offering expenses per share or an payable by us, the pro forma net tangible book value of our company at 2014 would have been \$ million or \$ increase in pro forma net tangible book value attributable to the sale of common shares to new investors of \$ million or \$ per share.
-This amount represents an immediate dilution in pro forma net tangible book value of \$ per share from the assumed initial public offering price of \$ per share, which is the mid-point of the initial public offering price range shown on the cover page of this prospectus of common shares to new public shareholders.
+On a pro forma basis at December 31, 2014, after giving effect to the formation transactions, but before giving effect to this offering, the net tangible book value of our company is \$232.9 million or \$9.87 per share, assuming the exchange of OP units (including 1.7 million OP units in our operating partnership issuable upon the conversion of 1.7 million vested LTIP units (excluding 34,000 LTIP units to employees that vested on March 31, 2015) and 1.4 million OP units in our operating partnership issuable upon exchange of 1.4 million outstanding OP units in our DownREIT Partnerships) into common shares on a one-for-one basis but excluding the conversion of subordinated performance units into OP units on an as-converted basis applying a specified conversion penalty on the terms described herein under "Limited Partnership Agreement of our Operating Partnership-Conversion of Subordinated Performance Units into OP Units."
+After giving effect to the sale of common shares in the offering, the receipt by us of the net proceeds from the offering, the deduction of underwriting discounts and estimated offering expenses payable by us, the pro forma net tangible book value of our company at December 31, 2014 would have been \$525.1 million or \$12.04 per share or an increase in pro forma net tangible book value attributable to the sale of common shares to new investors of \$2.17 per share.
+New investors in this offering will realize an immediate dilution in pro forma net tangible book value of \$3.96 per share from the assumed initial public offering price of \$16.00 per share, which is the mid-point of the initial public offering price ange shown on the cover page of this prospectus.
 The following table illustrates this per share dilution:

-Initial public offering price per share Pro forma net tangible book value per share of our company as of effect to the formation transactions, but before this offering (1) effect to the formation transactions, but before this offering $(1)$ effect to the formation transactions, but before this offering Increase in pro forma net tangible book value per share attributable to the offering $^{(2)}$ Pro forma net tangible book value per share after giving effect to this offering and the formation transactions (3) Dilution in pro forma net tangible book value per share to new investors (4) (1) Determined by dividing the pro forma net tangible book value after giving effect to the formation transactions, but before this offering, by (2) Determined by dividing the difference between (a) the pro forma net tangible book value after giving effect to the formation transactions,
+Initial public offering price per share \$ 10 5.00 Pro forma net tangible book value per share of our company as of December 31, 2014, after giving effect to the formation transactions, but before this offering $^{(1)}$ \$ 9.87 Increase in pro forma net tangible book value per share attributable to the offering 2.17 Pro forma net tangible book value per share after giving effect to this offering and the formation transactions (2) 12 2.04 Dilution in pro forma net tangible book value per share to new investors (3) \$ 3 3.96